hamiltron/py-simple-audio/docs/simpleaudio.rst

    :param int num_channels: the number of audio channels
    :param int bytes_per_sample: the number of bytes per single-channel sample
    :param int sample_rate: the sample rate in Hz
-   :rtype: a PlayObject instance for the playback job
+   :rtype: a :class:`PlayObject` instance for the playback job